Texas governor Abbott clarifies if golf courses can remain open or must close after confusion

 In announcing the stay-at-home order, Governor Abbott did not explicitly require golf courses to close, with facilities interpreting that order to mean golf courses were allowed to remain open throughout the duration of the order.
 As well, golf courses believed they could be maintained during this time.

+On April 11, after several days of confusion, the governor and the attorney general have made clear that golf courses can be open.
+However, there are caveats.

+The Texas Golf Association told members that staff who maintain the safety and sanitation of the course are indeed essential and can work.
+However, the pro shop and other non-essential areas of the property -- including locker rooms, lounges, etc. -- must close.
+Tee times should be reserved and paid for online.

-In a statewide conference call on April 7, the city of Alice reported Abbott deemed golf courses non-essential and said they must be closed for the duration of the order.
+The confusion stemmed from a statewide conference call on April 7.
+The city of Alice reported Abbott deemed golf courses non-essential and said they must be closed for the duration of the order.
 The city of Alice reported this from the call on their municipal website.
 Alice officials were not the only ones among the more than 1,100 city and county officials on the call to interpret the message similarly.

-However, confusion stemmed from the lack of a formal announcement on the Governor's website.
-In an announcement on his website noting state parks would close temporarily, the governor did not mention courses.
+In an announcement on his website noting state parks would close temporarily, however, the governor did not mention courses.
 Ultimately, state parks -- and, it seems, golf courses therein -- must close.
 However, golf courses can otherwise remain open throughout the state.

-We reached out to Governor Abbott's media office for clarification and awaiting an official response.

-Meanwhile, the various interpretations in the state have led to further confusion.
+Meanwhile, the various interpretations in the state led to further confusion.
 Some clubs reached out to GNN seeking further clarity.
 Further, officials from various counties have reached out to the Governor for clarity.
 Kendall County Judge Darrel Lux had multiple conversations with the Governor's offices and communicated to clubs the the directive has been "either clarified or rescinded" and courses could remain open -- albeit with the caveat that this is a fluid situation.
+However, Cordillera Ranch, a club in Kendall County that told members Wednesday it was closing, then by evening that it was opening.

+Jefferson County Judge Jeff Branick closed courses on April 7, but he then revised his order to allow courses to operate based on "guidance" he received, provided rules and regulations regarding shared surfaces and social distancing were followed.

-Pro golfer Ed Loar, however, tweeted Wednesday night that his club in Rockwell is closing, with Mayor Jim Pruitt personally coming to property to tell Rockwell Country Club they had to close the golf and tennis operation.
+Pro golfer Ed Loar, however, tweeted Wednesday night that his club in Rockwall is closing, with Mayor Jim Pruitt personally coming to property to tell Rockwall Country Club they had to close the golf and tennis operation.

 I know @GovAbbott isn’t a golfer but this is disappointing to say the least..seems to be some different interpretations in the state..if you’re course is open be happy..guess social distancing in 50 acres isn’t possible?🤷🏼♂️ pic.twitter.com/LQpGYUAwfO